-Our facility risk scorecards assess water risks to our manufacturing facilities in the context of operational and/or business continuity on a semi-annual basis.
-Potential asset-level water risks include natural disasters, utility supply and supply chain disruption, as well as the inability to operate wastewater treatment plant or ultra pure water production.
+Our facility risk scorecards assess water risks to our manufacturing facilities in the context of operational and/or business continuity on an annual or more frequent basis.
+Potential assetlevel water risks include natural disasters, utility supply and supply chain disruption, as well as the inability to operate wastewater treatment plant or ultra pure water production.
 The level of coverage selected is prioritized according to a facility or supplier's ability to impact operations and business continuity.
-The WWF Water Risk Filter Tool is used to assess the baseline water stress levels of countries where our manufacturing, recycling and Research and Development facilities are located.
+The WWF Water Risk Filter Tool is used to assess the baseline water stress levels of countries where our manufacturing, recycling and Research and Development facilities are located and potential future manufacturing locations.

-The development and construction of solar energy generation facilities and other energy infrastructure projects involve numerous risks which are outlined in our annual report.
+The development and construction of solar energy generation facilities and other energy infrastructure projects involved numerous risks which are outlined in our annual report.
 These include water risks which vary project by project.
 During construction, water is typically needed for site preparation and dust suppression.
-Ensuring access to water during the construction period is incorporated into our project development and permitting process.
+Ensuring access to water during the construction period was incorporated into our project development and permitting process.
 Water-related project development risks are assessed based on internal company knowledge.
+In 2021, First Solar completed the sale of its U.S. Project Development and North American O&M businesses so project development-specific water risks have become less relevant.